B(Stress) magneto-mechanical model: dependency between B(H) constitutive law and mechanical stress

 Note: The first approach (Uniform over the whole region) is useful when the user decides to split the original region in sub-regions, which may include parts that are not affected by mechanical stress and others that are impacted by a mechanical constraint.

-The second approach (Exponential decay towards region center) may be used as a straightforward way to model a magnetic region that is subjected to a mechanical constraint only in a narrow band lying along its boundaries (e.g. effects of punching operations).
+Note: The second approach (Exponential decay towards region center) may be used as a straightforward way to model a magnetic region that is subjected to a mechanical constraint only in a narrow band lying along its boundaries (e.g. effects of punching operations).
 Since it does not require splitting the original region into sub-regions, this approach makes the geometrical and the mesh descriptions easier.
-As a rule of thumb for meshing, it is advised to have in this area a maximum mesh element size equal to the Distance-to-boundary defining the stress decay rate (mm) value.
+As a rule of thumb for meshing, it is advised to have in this area a maximum element size equal to the Distance-to-boundary defining the stress decay rate (mm) value.
+Remark that in this second approach, all the nodes of the region are subjected to a mechanical stress (and consequently to a modified B(H) property).
+Its value is the highest on boundaries and decays exponentially as the nodes are located inside the region.
+In such a manner, 95% of the mechanical stress is applied to the narrow band lying along the region boundaries and whose width is three times the distance value filled in the Distance-to-boundary defining the stress decay rate (mm) field.
+A comparison between the first two approaches is shown in Figure 2 below where the obtained stress distributions (isovalues) are reported.

 Figure 2.
-Isovalues of the mechanical stress applied on a stator tooth through the two available approaches.
+Isovalues of the mechanical stress applied on a stator tooth through two of the available approaches.
 In the first (a), the stator is split into two regions: a region (lying along the boundaries) damaged by punching where a uniform stress value is applied and an intact region (in the center).
 In the second (b), the mechanical constraint decays exponentially from the boundaries towards the center.

 Specificities for the solving process